Zaid-Ajaj/Fable.Remoting/documentation/src/dotnet-integration-tests.md

 # Asp.NET Core Integration Testing

-The following example demonstrates how the [Dotnet client]() can be used for integration testing of your Asp.Net core app whether it is Giraffe, Saturn or simple Asp.net core middleware.
+The following example demonstrates how the [Dotnet client](dotnet-client.md) can be used for integration testing of your Asp.Net core app whether it is Giraffe, Saturn or simple Asp.NET Core middleware.
 It uses the [Microsoft.AspNetCore.TestHost](https://www.nuget.org/packages/Microsoft.AspNetCore.TestHost) package to give us a custom `HttpClient` for testing.
 Then, we give this `HttpClient` to our dotnet client proxy:

 ```fs
 open System